Stanford-Blood-Center/MGP-Public/README.md

 Epitope permissibility for DPB1 mismatched alleles.

 # How it works
+Note: MGP is currently only compatible with mTilda.
+MGP integration with other Laboratory Information Management Systems (LIMS) will require code changes.

 On start up, MGP prompts the user for a mTilda username upon start-up.